- CNA License

 How to Renew Your CNA Certification in Maine

-If you miss your renewal date, you can reinstate your CNA certification by simply submitting a renewal form so long as you worked as a CNA for at least eight hours prior to renewing.
+If you miss your renewal date, you can reinstate your CNA certification by simply submitting a renewal form as long as you worked as a CNA for at least eight hours prior to renewing.
 Otherwise, you may be required to retake the CNA competency test and/or recomplete training.

 How to Transfer Your CNA Certification from Maine to Another State